The evolution of maps has taken a long and winding road.

 Though some scholars expanded on his contributions, using the notes and writings of merchants, maps during this time period were again devices for storytelling.

-Though many maps offered a significant level of detail, much greater than in centuries past, most were not concerned with presenting an accurate geography.
+While many maps offered a significant level of detail, much greater than in centuries past, most were not concerned with presenting an accurate geography.

 Al-Sharif al-Idrisi and the Tabula Rogeriana